Been pillow shopping lately? If not, get ready for a big array of choices. You have many options, including:

-The most important reason to dump an aged pillow is because of dust mites — the microscopic, creepy looking little bugs (see pictures) that take up residence in bedding and rapidly multiply in homes, especially when the humidity is high.
+The most important reason to dump an aged pillow is because of dust mites — the microscopic, creepy-looking little bugs that take up residence in bedding and rapidly multiply in homes, especially when the humidity is high.

 Dust mites don’t bite.
 The problem is the accumulation of their waste and carcasses.
 Many people are allergic to a substance in dust-mite waste that can cause rashes, asthma and sinusitis.
-If you’re allergic to dust mites, you can buy protective pillow covers made of tightly woven material (found in bedding stores and online) for your new pillows.
+If you’re allergic to dust mites, you can buy protective pillow covers made of tightly woven material.
+They are found in bedding stores and online.

-Need more reasons to trade your old pillows for new ones?
 Mold, mildew and fungus also build up in pillows.
 That is not what you want to plant your face on night after night.

 If that is not feasible, lean against a wall using the pillow as you would in bed.
 Sleep expert and author Michael Breus tells WebMD that it’s a good idea to ask someone to tell you if the pillow keeps your neck lined up straight with your body.